 Our hospital performs a complete dental workup each time your furry pal comes in for dental services.
 Our veterinarians do a full dental assessment, get digital X-rays of the teeth and do a full scale and polish.
 We also offer a complimentary tooth assessment if your pet has been seen by a veterinarian within the last year.
 With dental X-rays, we are able to see below the gum line and through the bone.
 This means we can see tooth root abscesses or damage at the root which allows us to diagnose the dental disease early and do extractions before causing permanent damage to the jaw bone.
 To learn more about our dental services, book an appointment at 250.724.4444.

 How can I improve my pet’s oral health?

-3. Give your pet foods or supplements that clean their teeth while they chew.
-If you’re unsure what foods to purchase, ask our veterinarians for their recommendations.
+- Give your pet food or supplements that clean their teeth while they chew.
+If you’re unsure what foods to purchase, ask our team for recommendations.

-4. Provide toys or treats that are gentle on their teeth.
-You should avoid hard toys like tennis balls, cow hooves and real bones as they may damage their teeth.
+- Provide toys or treats that are gentle on their teeth.
+You should avoid hard toys like tennis balls, cow hooves, and real bones as they may damage their teeth.